 “It will be different, but the world is changing, and we have to change.
 That means the way we learn is evolving and we have to be prepared for the future.” – Michael Beasley, Wilberforce University, Class of 2021

 Virtual orientation for new students began August 26-30.
-Classes for the student body and instructors will began August 31, 2020.
+Classes for the student body and instructors will begin immediately after that.
 The campus will remain open for essential personnel to perform their duties.